CheyneWeb3/Alpha7-Public-Files-and-Assets/bootcampreadme.md

 ### Contract Overview

 The `SubscriptionService` contract is built with several key functionalities:
-- **User Registration**: Allows users to register with a username, telegram handle, TV details, and a referrer.
+- **User Registration**: Allows users to register with a username, telegram handle,  and a referrer.
 - **Subscription Management**: Users can start and renew subscriptions, with payments distributed between treasury and operations wallets.
 - **Referral System**: Users can earn referral rewards when they refer new users.
 - **Discount Codes**: Users can use discount codes to get a discount on subscription fees.
-- **User Management**: Users can update their TV details, and the owner can manage discount codes.
+- **User Management**: Users can update their account details, and the owner can manage discount codes.

 ### Contract Functions